dongphusang/Terra/README.md

 # Terra - Plant Management
 OVERVIEW
 -
-- This system takes input from environment sensors(soil moisture, humidity, light sensor) and enables automation in watering, lighting, and ventilation.
-For example, if air humidity and temperature are higher than plant requirements, ventilation is increased by allowing more air to ventilate through the space(via vent, fans,..).
+- This system takes input from environment sensors(soil moisture, humidity, light sensor) and enables automation in watering.
 - Users may set these automated tasks on scheduled, manual, or turn it off and enable only the data monitoring capability.
 - Additionally, there will be a mobile app for users to interact with the embedded system.